 APPLY FOR A GRANT

-• This application will open on this page the morning of July 7, 2025 and close at midnight on July 20, 2025.
+Our last application round opened on this page the morning of July 7, 2025 and closed at midnight on July 20, 2025.

-• Grants to local businesses will range from $5,000 to $25,000, depending on demonstrated need, availability of funding, and other factors.
+Grants to local businesses in our third round of grants ranged from $5,000 to $25,000, depending on demonstrated need, availability of funding, and other factors.

-• This third round of grant funding has been made possible by a generous gift from the Truist Foundation Western North Carolina Recovery and Resiliency Fund at the Center for Disaster Philanthropy (CDP).
+Our third round of grant funding was made possible by a generous gift from the Truist Foundation Western North Carolina Recovery and Resiliency Fund at the Center for Disaster Philanthropy (CDP).

 1—Eligibility Details (Round Three)